ftclausen/ka_recursion_project/README.md

 # What is this?

-This is my Khan Academy home work repo.
+This is my Khan Academy homework repo.

 ## Recursion